AppCakeLtd/vmupro-sdk/README.md

-# VMU Pro SDK
+# VMUPro SDK

-The VMU Pro SDK is a development kit for creating applications for the VMU Pro device using the ESP-IDF framework.
+The VMUPro SDK is a development kit for creating applications for the VMUPro device using the ESP-IDF framework.

 ## Table of Contents